Non-Archimedean Whitney stratifications: Introduction

-We start by fixing some notation.
+The main result of this article is the existence of t-stratifications in various contexts.
+To formulate this precisely, we start by fixing some notation.
 Let $K$ be a Henselian valued field of equi-characteristic $0$ (i.e., both, $K$ and its residue field have characteristic $0$).
-We will fix a suitable class $\mathcal{C}$ of subsets of $K^n$.
-One example of a suitable class is the class of all subvarieties of $K^n$ (not necessarily irreducible; so ``subvariety'' means: locally closed in the Zariski topology); other possible classes are classes of definable subsets in a suitable first order language.
-In particular, there are suitable languages including analytic subsets of $K^n$.
+We will later fix a suitable class $\mathcal{C}$ of subsets of $K^n$.
+One example of a suitable class is the class of all subvarieties of $K^n$ (not necessarily closed or irreducible; so ``subvariety'' means: locally closed in the Zariski topology); other possible classes $\mathcal C$ are the class of definable subsets in a suitable first order language.
+In particular, there are classes $\mathcal C$ including analytic subsets of $K^n$.